Structured Decision Making (SDM) Safety Plans

 For more information, please refer to Procedures.

-The purpose of the Substitute Care Provider (SCP) Safety Assessment is to help assess whether any child is likely to be in immediate danger of serious harm/maltreatment by a caregiver of a child in out-of-home care, which may require an immediate change of placement, and to determine what interventions should be initiated or maintained to provide appropriate protection if no replacement is deemed necessary.
-The items on the tool are very similar to the items on the SDM Safety Assessment for child protective service investigations.
-Like the Safety Assessment, if a safety threat is identified on the SCP Safety Assessment, it also necessitates an SDM Safety Plan.
+The purpose of both the Substitute Care Provider (SCP) Safety Assessment and the Safety Assessment for Congregate Care is to help assess whether any child is likely to be in immediate danger of serious harm/maltreatment by a caregiver of a child in out-of-home care, which may require an immediate change of placement, and to determine what interventions should be initiated or maintained to provide appropriate protection if no replacement is deemed necessary.
+The items on these tools are very similar to the items on the SDM Safety Assessment for child protective service investigations.
+Like the Safety Assessment, if a safety threat is identified on the SCP Safety Assessment or Safety Assessment for Congregate Care, it also necessitates an SDM Safety Plan.

 The SCP Safety Assessment must be used for investigations of alleged abuse or neglect by a resource parent/substitute care provider including: